cfilelispapadopoulos/Computational-Mathematics/README.md

 ## Important Note
 All software depending on Intel MKL may present differences in results for different MKL versions.
-Moreover, differences may occur also when the software is executed in differnt hardware.
+Moreover, differences may occur also when the software is executed in different hardware.

 # References
 [1] C. K. Filelis - Papadopoulos (2024).
 Adaptive Factored Incomplete Inverse Matrices.
 Numer Linear Algebra Appl, 32: e2603. https://doi.org/10.1002/nla.2603.